 The character of George Valentin (played by Jean Dujardin) was based in part on the filmmakers referencing the Academy of Motion Picture Arts and Sciences' book DOUGLAS FAIRBANKS by Jeffrey Vance (Academy Imprints/UC Press, 2008).

 Basil Hoffman, who portrayed the auctioneer in this film, bears more than a strong resemblance to silent film legend Buster Keaton.
-Hoffman also portrayed comedy writer Herb Lee, who chose to be always silent, in My Favourite Year.
+Hoffman also portrayed comedy writer Herb Lee, who chose to be always silent, in My Favorite Year (1982).